Skip to content

 """Scans a data file to map each inverter ESN to its data block boundaries.

 This utility function reads a file line by line to find all inverter identifier lines (e.g., '#INV...
 ESN:...').
-It then calculates the start and end line numbers for each inverter's data block, returning this information as a DataFrame.
-This is useful for parsing files that contain data from multiple inverters.
+It calculates the start and end line numbers for each inverter's data block, which is essential for parsing files containing data from multiple inverters.

 Parameters